 Check out my travel guide to New York City for more information on how to get there, save money, and enjoy the city.

 Sydney is the first major city in the world to greet a new year (sorry New Zealand, you aren’t as big!), and they know how to do it right with the largest firework celebrations in the world.
 The fireworks end at 12:15, but the celebrations last until dawn.
 You can witness absolutely stunning fireworks over the famous Sydney Harbor Bridge from many vantage points around the harbor, but the best views come from a boat in the harbor.
-After the celebrations, the city stays up late.
+This is one of the biggest fireworks celebrations in the world.
+Be sure to book your trip early as accommodation fills up fast!

 Check out my travel guide to Sydney for more information on how to get there, save money, and enjoy the city.